Health, dental and retirement benefits start the first day of the academy.

 Austin Police Department cadets and police officer salaries are set forth in the Meet & Confer Agreement between the City of Austin and the Austin Police Association.
 These figures do not include any department overtime, court appearances and/or voluntary assignments an officer may accrue during the year.
 This also does not include annual cost of living raises or promotional raises as outlined in the Meet & Confer Agreement.

-* These numbers are effective for Academy dates starting after October 2015.
-A cadet with full GI Bill benefits could earn up to an extra $1717 monthly during the academy.
+* A cadet with full GI Bill benefits could earn up to an extra $1717 monthly during the academy.
 GI Bill benefits can continue for an additional 15 months after graduation, while you are on probation, as this is considered an on-the-job training period.
 The monthly amount and length of time is dependent on what you qualify for.